Slouths/On-Your-Terms/README.md

 ## ✨ Envisioning the Future: Exciting Advancements

-- [ ] [Future Feature 1]
+- [ ] [Future Feature 1] Remote hosted servers via AWS or Google Cloud Services to run 24/7
-- [ ] [Future Feature 2]
+- [ ] [Future Feature 2] Ability for user to enter their own API key so as to not overload individual API key used for project.
-- [ ] [Future Feature 3]
+- [ ] [Future Feature 3] Pagination: Extension has different pages to store past ToS(s) that have been agreed to by the user.

-## 👍 Getting Started: Empower Yourself Today

-1. Install the On-Your-Terms extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/your-extension-id).
-2. Navigate to a webpage containing legal documents or terms of service.
-3. Click the On-Your-Terms extension icon.
-4. Click "Put it on your terms" to access a simplified summary.

 ## 🛠️ Local Development Setup
+- To run locally, create a .env file within the On-Your-Terms project file.
+Within this file create a variable called GOOGLE_API_KEY and set that equal to your own custom Gemini API key that can be found at https://aistudio.google.com/app/apikey.
+- NOTE: .env FILE WITH PERSONAL API KEY WILL BE STORED WITHIN REPO FOR THE DURATION OF HACKATHON.
+THEREFORE THE STEPS ABOVE MAY BE IGNORED DURING HACKATHON.